Economy tops list of worries facing American voters: Reuters/Ipsos

-WASHINGTON The economy, terrorism and healthcare ranked as the top three concerns facing Americans casting ballots in Tuesday’s presidential election, according to an early reading from the Reuters/Ipsos Election Day poll.
+WASHINGTON (Reuters) - The economy, terrorism and healthcare ranked as the top three concerns facing Americans casting ballots in Tuesday’s presidential election, according to an early reading from the Reuters/Ipsos Election Day poll.

 The poll of about 35,000 people found that 25 percent of voters picked the economy as the “most important problem.”.
 Another 14 percent named “terrorism/terrorist attacks” and 13 percent picked healthcare.